-Saturday is the color of ripe pring (a type of plum) according to the ages
+Saturday is the color of ripe spring according to the ages”.

 These are places of worship called ‘Silver Pagoda’ which is next to the Royal Palace.
-In Cambodian culture, Sala tree and elephant are important.
-As Sala connects them with Buddha and elephants are their friends in traditional stories, you can see Cambodian respects with those.
+In Cambodian culture, the Sal tree and elephant are important.
+As Sala connects them with Buddha and elephants are their friends in traditional stories, you can see Cambodian respects for those.

 Phnom Penh’s Biggest Casino – Naga World

-Leaving the traditional and cultural of Cambodian behind, I started the afternoon by having a city tour.
-Then, I visit one of the biggest casino at Phnom Penh, the Naga World.
-At Cambodia, you can easily find many symbols of Naga, a giant snake in the local’s legend.
+Leaving the tradition and culture of Cambodian behind, I started the afternoon by having a city tour.
+Then, I visited one of the biggest casinos in Phnom Penh, the Naga World.
+In Cambodia, you can easily find many symbols of Naga, a giant snake in the local’s legend.
 To generally describe, Naga was a king who absorbed the water to make the land Cambodia.
 Because it’s unable to take pictures in the game area, I just have some pics about the decoration, which is pretty nice.